49th Street station (SEPTA Regional Rail)

 49th Street station is a SEPTA Regional Rail station in Philadelphia.
 It is located at 1104 South 49th Street in the Kingsessing section of Southwest Philadelphia, and serves the Media/Wawa Line.
 In 2013, this station saw 62 boardings and 52 alightings on an average weekday.
+The station is a sheltered shed that sits on one platform; the other platform has a ramp to the Chester Avenue bridge.
+The station is handicapped-accessible.